ciromattia/jquery.counterup/README.md

 `delay` - The delay in milliseconds per number count up

 `time` - The total duration of the count up animation

+`beginAt` - The number from which to count up

 `formatter` - A callback to format the number with